 The caramelized outer layer gives the pudding a hearty, earthy flavor that contrasts well with the sweet, milky layer left on the inside.
-Like "chicken breast" and other milk-based desserts Turkish cuisine is known for, 'kazandibi' holds a special place in the hearts of adults and kids alike.
+Like chicken breast pudding and other milk-based desserts Turkish cuisine is known for, kazandibi holds a special place in the hearts of adults and kids alike.

 How To Make "Kazandibi" Dessert

 - After the pudding is finished cooking, but before you refrigerate it, you need to caramelize one side to darken it.
-To do this, sprinkle five to six tablespoons of powdered sugar to cover the bottom of your smaller heatproof metal pan.
+To do this, sprinkle 5 to 6 tablespoons of powdered sugar to cover the bottom of your smaller heatproof metal pan.

 - Using the largest burner on your stove, light a medium flame and place your pan over it.
 Wearing an oven mitt, rotate the pan continuously so all the areas are exposed to the heat evenly.